wardiaMimi/R-Type-Processor-with-Register_File-and-UAL/README.md

     op = 110 : NOT

 - To enter your own instructions, there are two options.
 The first option is to set the "active" bit to 1 and then start writing in the "inst_in" field with the corresponding "inst_adr" address.
-Clicking on the clock of the instruction memory will create a rising edge to store the instruction.
+Click on the clock of the instruction memory ``` clk_int``` to create a rising edge to store the instruction.

 ![image](https://github.com/wardiaMimi/R-Type-Processor-with-Register_File-and-UAL/assets/91344458/0735268c-3b6f-4c9b-b8ad-5a7bb0939161)

-Alternatively, you can directly click on the case where you want to write your instruction.
+Alternatively, you can directly click on the field where you want to write your instruction.
 When the borders are red, you can start writing in hexadecimal format.

 ![image](https://github.com/wardiaMimi/R-Type-Processor-with-Register_File-and-UAL/assets/91344458/43e557d7-4ac8-493a-a798-2955472ec82c)